Juliya-Potapchuk/rsschool-cv/cv.md

 I have read different articles about JS and basic data structures.
 Also I have completed online courses ”CS50”, ” HTML Academy ” and can use the Codewars platform.
 Recently I read online manual [“The Modern JavaScript Tutorial”](https://learn.javascript.ru/).

+**English:**
+I learned English at school and university.
+I took English lessons from tutor in this year.